 Honorary membership was last awarded to

-from left: Prof. Dr. Kurt Wagemann, Prof. Dr.-Ing.
-Jens Weitkamp,
+from left: Prof. Dr. Rainer Diercks, Heinz-Joachim Wagner, Prof. Dr. Kurt Wagemann,

 This prize is awarded for outstanding, published research in the fields of applied chemistry, process engineering, biotechnology and chemical apparatus.
 Preference is given to younger scientists whose work is fundamentally important and successfully combines theory with practical application.

 The DECHEMA Prize 2013 was conferred on November 29, 2013 on

 for his research on spider silk and the manufacturing by biotechnological processes.

 Guidelines for the DECHEMA Prize (pdf-File)

 Die The DECHEMA student awards are granted anually to graduates in Technical Chemistry, Chemical Process Engineering and Biotechnology.
 Only graduates who distinguish themselves by completing their studies in a particular short time and achieving outstanding results are eligible.
 This award was established by the Board of DECHEMA in 1993 as a contribution towards increasing efficiency at German universities.

 The awards include all expenses of the following: two year membership of DECHEMA, invitation to the award-winners' colloquium of the Max-Buchner-Forschungsstiftung with gala evening, invitation to two conferences organized by DECHEMA in Germany or abroad, including travel costs.